dreth/Ethernaut/README.md

 2. Get a new instance of every single challenge by going on the ethernaut site and clicking on `Get new instance` for every chapter.

 3. Copy the address for every single one of my instances and save them in a script within `/scripts` called `context.py`.
 All are in a dictionary for easier identification of each contract/instance.
 The script also contains a dictionary called `EthernautContractAddresses` with all the addresses for the contracts as they were deployed when I started the challenge (7th June, 2022).
 If you want to use my setup, you'll need to change the `EthernautInstances` and add your instances there, the `EthernautContractAddresses` variable can be deleted.

+If you want to use the factory contracts (contracts that create your instance of each challenge), then modify the values in `EthernautContractAddresses`.
+I have not included the factory contracts because I didn't really need them, for my purposes, everything could be tested by just running scripts in a local fork of the rinkeby test network, if you want to do this, you'll have to change my setup somewhat significantly.

 4. Add an account to brownie using the CLI: